JuliaClimate/CDSAPI.jl/README.md

 "download.tar.gz")
 ```

-We've copied/pasted the code and called the `py2ju` function (exported by CDSAPI.jl) on the second argument of the `retrieve` function.
+We've copied/pasted the code and called the `py2ju` function on the second argument of the `retrieve` function.
 The `py2ju` function simply converts the string containing a Python dictionary to an actual Julia dictionary.

 Beside the downloaded file, retrieve function also return a dict with the following entires:
 ```